-(2) Non-GAAP gross profit and non-GAAP income from operations are both non-GAAP financial measures.
+- (2) Non-GAAP gross profit and non-GAAP income or loss from operations are both non-GAAP financial measures.
 Non-GAAP gross profit is gross profit excluding share-based compensation.
-Non-GAAP income/(loss) from operations is income/(loss) from operations excluding share-based compensation changes in fair value of financial assets-contingent returnable consideration.

-(3) We define non-GAAP adjusted net income/(loss) attributable to Phoenix New Media Limited as net income/(loss) attributable to Phoenix New Media Limited excluding share-based compensation, income or loss from equity method investments, net of impairments, changes in fair value of financial assets-contingent returnable consideration, changes in fair value of forward contract in relation to future disposal of investments in Particle and gain on disposal of available-for-sale debt investments.
+Non-GAAP income or loss from operations excluding share-based compensation and impairment of goodwill. - (3) We define non-GAAP adjusted net income or loss from continuing operations attributable to Phoenix New Media Limited as net income or loss from continuing operations attributable to Phoenix New Media Limited excluding share-based compensation, impairment of goodwill, income or loss from equity method investments, net of impairments, changes in fair value of forward contract in relation to disposal of investments in Particle, changes in fair value of loan related to co-sale of Particle shares, impairment of available-for-sale debt investments and gain on disposal of available-for-sale debt investments.

 We believe the separate analysis and exclusion of the following non-GAAP to GAAP reconciling items add clarity to the constituent parts of our performances.
-We review non-GAAP gross profit, non-GAAP income/(loss) from operations and non-GAAP adjusted net income/(loss) attributable to Phoenix New Media Limited together with gross profit, income/(loss) from operations and net income/(loss) attributable to Phoenix New Media Limited to obtain a better understanding of our operating performance.
+We review non-GAAP gross profit, non-GAAP income or loss from operations and non-GAAP adjusted net income or loss from continuing operations attributable to Phoenix New Media Limited together with gross profit, income or loss from operations and net income or loss from continuing operations attributable to Phoenix New Media Limited to obtain a better understanding of our operating performance.
 We use these non-GAAP financial measures for planning and forecasting and measuring results against the forecast.
-Using these non-GAAP financial measures to evaluate our business allows us and our investors to assess our relative performance against our competitors and ultimately monitor our capacity to generate returns for our investors.
-We also believe it is useful supplemental information for investors and analysts to assess our operating performance without the effect of items like share-based compensation, income or loss from equity method investments, net of impairments, which have been and will continue to be significant recurring items, and without the effect of changes in fair value of financial assets-contingent returnable consideration, changes in fair value of forward contract in relation to future disposal of investments in Particle and gain on disposal of available-for-sale debt investments, which have been significant and one-time items.
+Using these non-GAAP financial measures to evaluate our business may assist us and our investors in assessing our relative performance against our competitors and ultimately monitoring our capacity to generate returns for our investors.
+We also believe it is useful supplemental information for investors and analysts to assess our operating performance without the effect of items like share-based compensation, income or loss from equity method investments, net of impairments, which have been and will continue to be significant recurring items, and without the effect of impairment of goodwill, gain on disposal of available-for-sale debt investments, changes in fair value of loan related to co-sale of Particle shares, impairment of available-for-sale debt investments and changes in fair value of forward contract in relation to disposal of investments in Particle, which have been significant and one-time items.
 However, the use of non-GAAP financial measures has material limitations as an analytical tool.
-One of the limitations of using non-GAAP financial measures is that they do not include all items that impact our gross profit, income/(loss) from operations and net income/(loss) attributable to Phoenix New Media Limited for the period.
+One of the limitations of using non-GAAP financial measures is that they do not include all items that impact our gross profit, income or loss from operations and net income or loss from continuing operations attributable to Phoenix New Media Limited for the period.
 In addition, because non-GAAP financial measures are not calculated in the same manner by all companies, they may not be comparable to other similar titled measures used by other companies.
 In light of the foregoing limitations, you should not consider non-GAAP financial measures in isolation from or as an alternative to the financial measures prepared in accordance with U.S. GAAP.